 Clean Water Project News

-Starting on Ash Wednesday, we’ll share the work of the Sisters of Notre Dame de Namur from around the world during the 2020 Lenten season.
-We hope you in turn will share their work with your family, friends, students and faculty by email or by posting each Lenten Snapshot on a bulletin board or via Facebook or Twitter.
-Check back for weekly updates.
+During the 2021 Lenten season, we’ll share the work of the Sisters of Notre Dame de Namur from around the world.
+We hope you in turn will share their work with your family, friends, students and faculty by email or by posting each Lenten Snapshot on a bulletin board.

 On June 6, 1894, at the behest of the Jesuits, seven Sisters left Antwerp, Belgium, for Congo.
 Today, in the Congo-Kinshasa Province, there are currently 131 professed Sisters, 10 postulants, and three novices in training to become Sisters of Notre Dame de Namur.

 March 6, 2020